Willi Castro Preview, Player Props: Twins vs. Guardians

 Willi Castro At The Plate

-- Castro has driven in a run in 21 games this year (23.3%), including four games with more than one RBI (4.4%).
-He has also driven home three or more of his team's runs in one contest.
+- In 24.2% of his games this season, Castro has had at least one RBI.
+He's picked up more than one in 4.4% and driven in three or more of his team's runs in one contest.

-- He has scored a run in 33 games this year, with multiple runs five times.
+- In 37.4% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (6.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.